mikey247/wads-test-project/README.md

     Python IDE / Text editor

-NOTE - Set-up instructions for Windows Subsystem Linux can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+NOTE - Set-up instructions for Windows Subsystem Linux can be found here - https://docs.microsoft.com/en-us/windows/wsl/install-win10
 If you are using a managed laptop you will need access to the BIOS settings to allow virtualization.
 We recommend using the Ubuntu 20.04 LTS as your distro to match the VM's that will be hosting the deployed site.

 ## Wagtail Setup

 We will be collecting files the necessary files to run our Wagtail.
-All projects are based on this `wads-wagtail` repository.
+All projects are based on the core `wads-wagtail` repository.
 This is a version of wagtail that has been developed to suit the needs of the research community.
 Many features from previous wagtail projects have been back ported.

 Another repository called [`wagtail-apps`](https://github.com/UoMResearchIT/wagtail-apps) contains web applications that have been made generic so they can be re-used on other projects.

 ### 1. Cloning the Repo

 We want to create a new version of `wads-wagtail` to serve as the basis of your project.